New York Times’ Trump-Putin cartoon criticized as ‘homophobic'

 “I think of the resources that went into animating this tired and offensive joke — it took 11 people to make this video.
 That would have been so much better spent on highlighting unsung queer heroes or even some kind of satire about how dangerous Russia is for LGBTQ folks.”

+In a statement sent to NBC News, a spokesperson for The New York Times said the paper's opinion section "believes it’s important to showcase a diversity of thought through a range of distinct contributor voices, such as Bill Plympton, who is known for his irreverent, unsettling and at times disturbing cartoons."

+"The video is not meant to be homophobic," the spokesperson continued.
+"The filmmaker’s vision was one of teenage infatuation portrayed through a dream-like fantasy sequence.
+He would have used the same format to satirize Trump’s infatuation with another politician, regardless of sexuality or gender.
+Exaggerated kissing is a signature feature of his animated shorts, including 'How to Kiss.'"

-This isn’t the first time a comedian or satirist has come under fire for implying that the relationship between Trump and Putin is sexual.
+This is not the first time a comedian or satirist has come under fire for implying that the relationship between Trump and Putin is sexual.

 Last year, “Late Show” host Stephen Colbert was blasted after saying the only thing Trump’s “mouth is good for is being Vladimir Putin’s c–k holster.”
 Colbert eventually apologized (sort of) for the comments, saying he would “change a few words that were cruder than they needed to be.”